You are here:

 - June 2013: EPA staff joined American Institute in Taiwan Director Christopher Marut, and Taiwan's Minister for Environment Dr. Stephen Shu-hung Shen, in Taipei for the unveiling of the Historical Exhibit Commemorating 20 Years of U.S.-Taiwan Environmental Cooperation.
 Exit [See EPA remarks at the event.]
 EPA staff also opened technical workshops on site remediation and environmental enforcement.

-- June 2013: EPA and EPAT held a four-day environmental enforcement workshop for 30 Taiwanese inspectors.
+- June 2013: EPA and EPAT held a four-day environmental enforcement workshop for 30 inspectors from Taiwan.
 The workshop, which took place in Chungli, demonstrated inspection processes and techniques via a two-day, EPA-led mock inspection of a major refinery.
 The workshop also explored injunctive relief and penalties with a combination of lectures, case studies, and classroom exercises.

-EPA has also partnered with EPAT and the National Atmospheric Deposition Program (NADP) to improve the capacity for atmospheric mercury monitoring, data for analysis, and modeling, and the accuracy of mercury emissions inventories with other partners in the Asia-Pacific region.
+EPA and EPAT partner with the Cities Clean Air Partnership to strengthen air quality management in Asian cities, encourage progress, and contribute to reducing the health impacts of air pollution and climate change in Asia.
+The two agencies also partner with the National Atmospheric Deposition Program (NADP) to improve the capacity for atmospheric mercury monitoring, data for analysis, and modeling, and the accuracy of mercury emissions inventories with other partners in the Asia-Pacific region.

 - Promoting Sustainable Ports in the Asia-Pacific Region

-To achieve this, EPA experts serve as technical trainers for a regional working group on the clean-up of contaminated sites, addressing topics such as technical approaches to forced-air remediation, bioremediation, phyto-remediation and approaches to site clean-up laws and regulations.
+To achieve this, EPA and EPAT experts serve as technical trainers for agencies and institutions across the Asia-Pacific region on the clean-up of contaminated sites, addressing topics such as forced-air remediation, bioremediation and phyto-remediation.

 The following links exit the site Exit